 - Development can happen in parallel on different branches.

-Tags are similar to snapshots of the code, frozen in time.
-The Please Replace These Missing Tokens doesn't allow Git to make commits on a tag.
-By not modifying tags, you can easily go back to a previous tag if an error is discovered on the most recent tag.
+Tags are snapshots of your code, frozen in time and unchangeable.
+Commits may not be made against a tag.
+By not modifying tags, you can easily revert to a previous tag if an error is discovered on the most recent tag.